PebbleRoad/cobblestone/README.md

 #### Component unit and integration tests

-Component unit and integration tests can be written run by either Cypress or Jest.
+Component unit and integration tests can be run by either Cypress or Jest.

 - **For Cypress**<br>
   `tests/cypress/integration/components/ComponentName/ComponentName.spec.js`